RobertHajbok/FullCalendarMVC/README.md

 Have a bug or a feature request?
 Please search for existing and closed issues before submitting a new one.
 If your problem or idea is not addressed yet, please open a new issue.

 ### License, etc.
-FullCalendarMVC is Copyright © 2017 Hajbok Robert under the [MIT](http://opensource.org/licenses/MIT) license.
+FullCalendarMVC is Copyright Â© 2017 Hajbok Robert under the [MIT](http://opensource.org/licenses/MIT) license.